explosivose/isodig/readme.md

 ### Horizontal slice

 We see a layer and it's surrounds.
-There's a quick UI for going up or down to neighbouring layers.
+There's a quick UI for going up or down to neighboring layers.
 It could be clipped to a square, beyond which the vertical faces could be seen (like the edge of a RCT map).
 The view square could have a UI for changing the size.

+There could also be a transparent preview for routes entering neighboring layers.

 ### Vertical corner slice